-For the past three years ACOSS has brought together Not-For-Profit media and communications professionals with working journalists, leading experts and researchers for a discussion on issues pertinent to the relationship between Australia's media and the NGO sector.
+In these forums, ACOSS brings together not-for-profit media and communications professionals with working journalists, leading experts and researchers for a discussion on issues pertinent to the relationship between Australia’s media and the non-government sector.

 The inaugural forum was held in Melbourne in 2011 and included presentations from a number of organisations covering topics such as: